 Mad World – Gary Jules

-Initially released by Tears for Fears in 1982, the Gary Jules version of ‘Mad World’—released for the soundtrack album for the film Donnie Darko—is a haunting and melancholy piece that is one of the most popular versions.
-Both the original and the piano-fueled cover charted in the United Kingdom.
+Initially released by Tears for Fears in 1982, the Gary Jules version of ‘Mad World’ — released for the soundtrack album for the film Donnie Darko — is a haunting and melancholy piece.

 Related: You may know this song from the Donnie Darko soundtrack.